 Why Nutrient Timing Is Important

-It is essential that you maximise your time in the gym in order to hit your goals.
+It’s essential that you can make the most of your time in the gym in order to hit your goals.
 When your body is properly fuelled, it can be pushed further, lift heavier and go for longer.
 Better workouts = better gains.

-Optimise Your Pre & Post Workout Nutrition
+Optimise Your Pre & Post-Workout Nutrition

 The best time to consume complex carbohydrates is 1.5-2 hours before training.
-This way, they are given plenty of time to be digested and provide a gradual increase in energy, rather than a sharp surge in energy followed by an equally sharp crash.
+This way, they’re given plenty of time to be digested and provide a gradual increase in energy, rather than a sharp surge in energy followed by an equally sharp crash.
 By consuming complex carbs pre-workout, you also load up your muscles with glycogen (stored glucose that the muscles use for energy).
 The more muscle glycogen you have, the more weight you can lift and for longer periods of time.